milochase13/Shockwave/README.md

 # Shockwave
-Shockwave is a game like tic-tac-toe with a twist
+Shockwave is a game like tic-tac-toe but with a twist

 Written in C. Shockwave operates much like tic-tac-toe except that the board can have any specified dimensions, the length of a run necessary to win can be specified, and there is a special feature called "shockwave" which allows a player to send all of their pieces as far as possible in a specified direction.